An Inexact Variable Metric Proximal Point Algorithm for Generic Quasi-Newton Acceleration: Related work and preliminaries

 \subsection{Quasi-Newton methods for composite optimization}

 Different approaches have been proposed to extend Quasi-Newton methods to composite optimization problems.
-A first approach consists in minimizing successive quadratic approximations, also called proximal quasi-Newton methods~\cite{successiveapprox,ghanbari2016proximal,lee2018inexact,lee2012proximal,liu2017inexact,scheinberg2014practical}.
-More concretely, a quadratic approximation $q_k$ is minimized at each iteration:
+A first approach consists in minimizing successive quadratic approximations, also called proximal Quasi-Newton methods~\cite{successiveapprox,ghanbari2016proximal,lee2018inexact,lee2012proximal,liu2017inexact,scheinberg2014practical}.
+More concretely, a local quadratic approximation $q_k$ is minimized at each iteration:

-where $B_k$ is a Hessian approximation based on quasi-Newton methods.
+where $B_k$ is a Hessian approximation based on Quasi-Newton methods.
 The minimizer of $q_k$ provides a descent direction, which is subsequently used to build the next iterate.
-However, since $B_k$ is dense and changes over the iterations, a closed form solution of (\ref{eq:proxqn}) is usually not available, and one needs to apply an optimization algorithm to approximately solve~(\ref{eq:proxqn}).
-Even though local superlinear convergence may be guaranteed under mild assumptions when (\ref{eq:proxqn}) is solved with ``high accuracy''~\cite{lee2012proximal}, the composite structure naturally leads to choosing a first-order algorithm for solving~(\ref{eq:proxqn}).
-Then, superlinear complexity becomes out of reach.
-The global convergence rate of this inexact variant has been for instance analyzed in \cite{scheinberg2014practical}, where a sublinear convergence rate is obtained for convex problems by using a randomized coordinate descent solver applied to~(\ref{eq:proxqn}); later, a linear convergence rate was obtained by \cite{liu2017inexact} for strongly convex problems.
+However, a closed form solution of~(\ref{eq:proxqn}) is usually not available since $B_k$ changes over the iterations.
+Thus, one needs to apply an optimization algorithm to approximately solve~(\ref{eq:proxqn}).
+The composite structure of the subproblem naturally leads to choosing a first-order optimization algorithm, such as randomized coordinate descent algorithms.
+Then, superlinear complexity becomes out of reach since it requires the subproblems (\ref{eq:proxqn}) to be solved with ``high accuracy''~\cite{lee2012proximal}.
+The global convergence rate of this inexact variant has been for instance analyzed in \cite{scheinberg2014practical}, where a sublinear convergence rate is obtained for convex problems; later, the analysis has been extended to strongly convex problems in \cite{liu2017inexact}, where linear convergence rate is achieved.